pixee/docs/docs/installing.md

 ## Tool connections

 Pixee fixes problems detected by [your existing code scanning tools and services](/code-scanning-tools/overview).

+If you use GitHub Advanced Security, then installing the Pixeebot GitHub App is sufficient for connecting Pixee to your GHAS results.

-Therefore, you will need to connect Pixee to your code scanning tools and services, before Pixee sends fixes.
+Otherwise, you will need to connect Pixee to your code scanning tools and services, before Pixee can send fixes.
+If your repository does not use any code scanning tools and services, but you still want to try Pixee, see our guide for [adding Semgrep CLI and Pixee to your GitHub repository](./code-scanning-tools/semgrep.md).

 ## Repository access